JHBitencourt/timeline_tile/README.md

 ### Is it the first or the last?

-You can decide if a tile is the first os the last in a timeline.
+You can decide if a tile is the first or the last in a timeline.
 This way you control whether a `before` or `after` line must be rendered.

 ![First and last](https://raw.githubusercontent.com/JHBitencourt/timeline_tile/master/screenshots/first_and_last.png)